Black hole interior quantization: a minimal uncertainty approach: Quantization including a minimal length

-This condition is consistent with a minimal radial distance within the black hole.
-Moreover, the hypergeometric function can converge in two cases: either it is an infinite series in which case it converges under the condition
+with the condition $\beta_b \gamma ^2\geq 0$.
+The hypergeometric function in \eqref{eq:B(pb)_for_a_1/2_GUP} can converge in two cases: either it is an infinite series in which case it converges under the condition

-or it is finite, which automatically guarantees its convergence, in which case the fininteness condition is that either of the three first arguments be non-positive integers.
+or it is finite, which automatically guarantees its convergence, in which case the finiteness condition is that either of the three first arguments is a non-positive integer.
 This leads to the condition

-In the latter case, $n$ can be considered an integer quantum number, or equivalently $m$ would be a real quantum number.
+In the latter case, either $n$ can be considered an integer quantum number, or equivalently $m$ can be considered a real valued quantum number.
 Notice that the two above conditions \eqref{eqn:condition1} and \eqref{eqn:condition2} are independent.
+It is important to mention that $m < 0$, according to the convergence conditions discussed so far.
+Therefore, we infer from \eqref{eqn:condition2} that